 An employment law attorney will know exactly what you need to provide in order to prove that you are/were being harassed.
 Additionally, your attorney will be skilled in litigation and settlement negotiations.

 Oftentimes, an employer will want to settle in lieu of going to court, especially if the case is so clear that they will likely lose in front of a jury.
 An attorney will be able to negotiate aggressively on your behalf to ensure that you get the recovery you deserve.

-Finally, an employment law attorney with experience in sexual harassment cases can provide emotional support during this time.
+Finally, a Los Angeles sexual harassment lawyer with experience in sexual harassment cases can provide emotional support during this time.
 It is difficult to stand up to your employer, especially if they have not taken action to help you in the past.